rayhagimoto/resume/README.md

 ```
 .
+├── build/                    # Where the main.tex gets rendered from the resume.yaml
 ├── contents/
 │   ├── resume.yaml           # Default resume data
 │   └── jobs/                 # Directory for company-specific YAML files